Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 ---

 <p align="justify">
-I am a highly skilled and accomplished statistician with over eight years of experience in experimental statistics and statistical modelling.
+I am a highly skilled and accomplished statistician with over 10 years of experience in experimental statistics and statistical modelling.
 I hold a PhD in Statistics from the <a href="https://www5.usp.br/">University of São Paulo</a>, Brazil, and during my PhD studies, I gained expertise in statistical modelling in agricultural data while working as a visiting scholar at the National University of Ireland Galway, Ireland.
 After completing my PhD, I worked as a lecturer at ESALQ/University of São Paulo from 2017 to 2019.
 </p>

 <p align="justify">